cocos3d/cocos3d/README.md

 		2. In the **Other Linker Flags** (aka `OTHER_LDFLAGS`) entry, add an entry for `-lstdc++`.

 3. Cocos3D requires a depth buffer to provide 3D depth realism.
 You can add a depth buffer in your application code in the `AppDelegate.m` file.
-For Cocos2D 3.x, in the `application:didFinishLaunchingWithOptions:` method, add the following line in the constructor for the config dictionary passed to the `setupCocos2dWithOptions:` method:
+For `Cocos2D 3.0` and above, in the `application:didFinishLaunchingWithOptions:` method, add the following line in the constructor for the config dictionary passed to the `setupCocos2dWithOptions:` method: